 Builder’s Risk is insurance for a building under construction.
 It covers the construction and materials against damages caused by ‘external’ events like storms, fire, theft or vandalism.

-Contractors Liability is legally required for all contractors.
-There are limits on each type of loss the policy covers.
+However, there are limits on each type of loss the policy covers.
 For instance, the minimum for property damage and personal harm combined is $1,000,000.
 This goes towards repairs, replacements, legal fees and medical costs.

 Most policies include weather events, arson, theft and vandalism.
 But there’s much flexibility, depending on the specific risks of your job.
 Extensions cover water damage, property in transit and temporary structures.